jericson/uss-lox/rules.md

 * a standard deck of cards and
 * a copy of these rules.

 Shuffle the cards.
-Deal 24 cards face down to represent your torpedo supply and set aside the rest of the deck.
-From the torpedo supply, deal (face down) a three by three grid of cards to represent the Pacific Ocean.
+Deal 24 cards face down to represent your supply and set aside the rest of the deck.
+From your supply, deal (face down) a grid of cards to represent the Pacific Ocean. **For the your first game, lay out a 3x3 grid.** In subsequent patrols captains should decide how many resources to expend searching for targets.

 ## Turn order

 Each turn represents an encounter with an enemy convoy.
-The game ends when the USS Lox runs out of cards in the torpedo deck, is sunk by enemy forces (4b) or the player decides to return to port (5).
+The game ends when the USS Lox runs out of cards in the supply deck, is sunk by enemy forces (4b) or the player decides to return to port (5).

-1. **Up periscope**&mdash;Flip any card in the 3x3 grid.
-The card represents the ship you may chose to attack.
+1. **Up periscope**&mdash;Flip any card in the grid.
+The card represents a ship you may chose to attack.

 2. **Attack decision**&mdash;Captain decides whether the situation is favorable.